by Dundonald Lib Dems on 12 October, 2017

 The Lib Dem Focus team working for a fresh start in Wimbledon, Wimbledon Chase and Raynes Park are:

-Anthony Fairclough moved to Wimbledon in 2002, and now lives on Merton Hall Road.
+Anthony Fairclough moved to Wimbledon in 2002, and now lives on Merton Hall Road with his wife and son.
 For the last 12 years, he’s worked as head of research and legal support at a leading barristers chambers.
 In his spare time, he’s been a law centre volunteer and a trade union rep advising on training and development, helping people to sort out various problems.
-In 2009, he founded the Wimbledon Station Book Swap (now in the waiting room on Platform 7/8) and organised the “community book fair” at the first ever Wimbledon BookFest in 2006.
+In 2009, he founded the Wimbledon Station Book Swap (now in the waiting room on Platform 7/8) and organised the “community book sale” at the first ever Wimbledon BookFest in 2006.
+Anthony’s two year old enjoys the playground on Dundonald Rec!

-John Tippett-Cooper and his wife Amal, an NHS doctor, have lived in Wimbledon for 8 years and their son Rafi was born at St Helier Hospital last year.
+John Tippett-Cooper and his wife Amal, an NHS doctor, have lived in Wimbledon for 8 years and their son Rafi was born at St Helier Hospital in December 2016.
+They live on Quintin Avenue, near Wimbledon Chase Primary.
 He is a lawyer and Head of Corporate Social Responsibility at a large Wimbledon-based law firm.
 Prior to his legal career, John worked in social care, including with vulnerable homeless people – he is passionate about securing more affordable housing in Merton and tackling homelessness in the borough.
-John works closely with the Wimbledon Guild on a number of community projects, sits on the board of Love Wimbledon and is on the Council of Advisors for the African Prisons Project charity based in Mitcham.Leave a comment
+John works closely with the Wimbledon Guild on a number of community projects, sits on the board of Love Wimbledon and is on the Council of Advisors for the African Prisons Project charity based in Mitcham.1 Comment